DanCQ/Robot-Spoof/README.md

 # Robot-Spoof
-I tried to see if I was good enough to spoof the design of a site from scratch.
+I tried to see if I was good enough to spoof the design of a website --starting from scratch.

+I believe I succeeded.
+For entertaiment purposes only.